STHobbes/render/README.md

       `cip.render.raytrace.*`, and this would be a good starting point for having your students extend the libraries with new types of geometries, lights, materials, textures, etc.
 * **Create (Work in) an Extensible Framework** - cast what was done in the first assignments into an extensible ray-tracing framework.
-Really, this is working in a framework that was created for the class, but, your could create your own framework if you thing there is a better way to package things.
+Really, this is working in a framework that was created for the class, but, you could create your own framework if you think there is a better way to package things.
 * **Extend the Framework** - Add your own extensions to the framework.
 There are some basic implementations that were part of the original class support code, but most of these libraries are student extensions to the basic framework:
   * **Geometry** - Add new geometric objects you want to use in this directory.
 Originally, this included only a sphere,